Tux/App-ccdiff/doc/ccdiff.md

     If the foreground color has `bold`, it will be stripped from the new background color.

+- --swap -s

+    Swap the colors for new and old.

 - --list-colors

     List available colors and exit.